LogtalkDotOrg/logtalk-for-vscode/README.md

 Controls the verbosity of logging output for the Logtalk extension.
 Available levels (from least to most verbose): `off`, `error`, `warn`, `info`, `debug`.
 The default value is `warn`.

+#### Create Allure report after running tests

+    "logtalk.tests.createAllureReport": false

+When set to `true`, the extension will automatically generate an Allure report after running tests using the "Run Tests", "Run Tests with Coverage", or "Run Project Testers" commands.
+The report can be found in the `allure-report` directory in the workspace folder where the tests were run.
+The report is generated using the `logtalk_allure_report.sh` script (on macOS and Linux) or the `logtalk_allure_report.ps1` script (on Windows).
+These scripts require Allure to be installed and available in the system path.
+The default value is `false`.

 ## Known issues

 Code issues detected when running the "Make - Check" or "Make - Circular" commands are displayed in the integrated terminal but not added to the "PROBLEMS" pane.
 But when an issue is reported in a source file, you can right-click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in the file path to navigate to the issue location.